-Fortunately, technology now offers an opportunity to be aware of what’s going on, and changing, in their lives as well as having some positive influence.
+Fortunately, technology now offers an opportunity to be more a part of the lives of your grandchildren as well as having some positive influence.
 Various modes of communication make it possible to keep those relationships fresh, fun and frequent.

-With young children, you can talk, sing, read short books and show them age appropriate items of interest with zoom, face time or videos….a treat for you both and maybe a little ‘time off’ for parents.
+With young children, you can talk, sing, read short books and show them age appropriate items of interest with zoom, face time or videos, a treat for you both and maybe a little “time off’ for parents.
 Doing so on a consistent basis sets the stage for future ‘visits’ and something to anticipate, further solidifying the connection.
-As they age, ask about their activities – school events, and tell them some of yours.
+As your grandchildren age, ask about their activities – school events, and tell them some of yours.
 You can both read the same book and talk about it.
 If you travel, send them a tee shirt, brochure or other souvenirs with descriptions of the area and your memories.
 In addition to your lovely vacation and nice memories, you broaden their horizons.

-With maturity and the solid foundation of your connected relationship, your grandchildren will be more likely to include you in their news and lives.
+With maturity and a solid relational foundation, your grandchildren will be more likely to include you in their news and lives.
 Being lovingly understanding, consistent and flexible offers a safe haven when they are presented with awkward or difficult situations.
 In addition to learning new relationship skills, they appreciate what a gift grandparents are!